menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 DNS Server Controller
 ---------------------

-By default, when executed the controller installer tries to figure out the installed service (for example BIND) automatically and will try to install it without further user input.

-In case it cannot install the service it will print out hints and further information.
+By default, the installer attempts to automatically detect the installed DNS service (e.g., BIND) and install the appropriate controller.
+If it can't detect the service, it provides hints and additional information.

 .. note::
-  For DNS servers running BIND, the DNS Agents need to be run as the same user as BIND.
-(By default: ``named``.)
+  If you're running BIND DNS, ensure that the DNS Agents run as the same user as BIND (by default, ``named``.)

-  If BIND is running as a different user, or files are updated, make sure that the ``mmremote`` service is run as the same user and has sufficient access to files and directories.
+  If BIND is running as a different user, or files are updated, ensure that the ``mmremote`` service is run as the same user and has sufficient access to files and directories.

-If the machine has multiple services installed, like ISC DHCP and ISC BIND DNS you want to specify explicitly the Men&Mice Controllers that should be installed.
+For machines with multiple services (for example, ISC DHCP and ISC BIND DNS), explicitly specify the desired controllers during installation.

-To get the list of available controllers/parameters just run the installer script with the --help parameter:
+To view available controller options and parameters, run the installer script with the --help parameter:

   .. code-block:: bash